JohnDorsey/CollatzCrypt/README.md

 The code is compatible with python3 and python2 - I added python2 compatibility so that I could run it with pypy2 on windows.
 Moving from cPython to pypy, my program's pool generation is about 40 times faster, while the stacked solver ranges from 2 to 50 times faster.

-CollatzCrypt currently uses a pygame window to draw a bunch of lines and dots (70%-pretty, 30%-informative) after solving each problem.
-I'm considering switching to numpy because I want to learn it.
+CollatzCrypt currently uses a pygame window to draw a diagram of the solution after solving each problem.